CIERA-Transients/POTPyRI/README.md

 # Data reduction pipeline for imaging from large aperture telescopes
 ## Installation
 To install run **git clone https://github.com/CIERA-Transients/Imaging_pipelines.git**.
 It is recommended that you create an environment for the pipeline to run in.
 There are two files available which you can use:
 1) pipeline_environment.txt contains a explicit list of commands to install the needed packages.
-To use this file run "conda create --name myenv --file pipeline_environment.txt", where myenv is the name of the environment.
+To use this file run **conda create --name myenv --file pipeline_environment.txt**, where myenv is the name of the environment.
 2) pipeline_environment.yml contains the environment file.
-To use this file, first edit the "prefix" paramater in the file, and then run "conda env create -f pipeline_environment.yml", where the name of the environment is set by the first line in the file.
+To use this file, first edit the *prefix* paramater in the file, and then run **conda env create -f pipeline_environment.yml**, where the name of the environment is set by the first line in the file.
 Both these files were created from an environment on a Linux-64bit OS.

 ## Supported Instruments